A Characterization of Circle Graphs in Terms of Multimatroid Representations: Abstract

 \section{Abstract}

-The isotropic matroid $M[IAS(G)]$ of a looped simple graph $G$ is a binary matroid, which is equivalent to the notion of isotropic system introduced by Bouchet.
+The isotropic matroid $M[IAS(G)]$ of a looped simple graph $G$ is a binary matroid equivalent to the isotropic system of $G$.
 In general, $M[IAS(G)]$ is not regular, so it cannot be represented over fields of characteristic $\neq 2$.
 The ground set of $M[IAS(G)]$ is denoted $W(G)$; it is partitioned into 3-element subsets corresponding to the vertices of $G$.
 When the rank function of $M[IAS(G)]$ is restricted to subtransversals of this partition, the resulting structure is a multimatroid denoted $\mathcal{Z}_{3}(G)$.
 In this paper we prove that $G$ is a circle graph if and only if for every field $\mathbb{F}$, there is an $\mathbb{F}$-representable matroid with ground set $W(G)$, which defines $\mathcal{Z}_{3}(G)$ by restriction.
 We connect this characterization with several other circle graph characterizations that have appeared in the literature.

 Keywords. circle graph, multimatroid, delta-matroid, isotropic system, local equivalence, matroid, regularity, representation, unimodular orientation

 Mathematics Subject Classification.
 05C31